A sore or swelling on the tongue is fairly common and one of the causes of these sores is oral herpes, also known as cold sores.

 Treatment Of Herpes on Tongue

 Going to the hospital for proper diagnosis and treatment is essential in the proper management of herpes on the tongue and its other symptoms.
-A diagnosis is based on proper history taking and on physical examination.
+Diagnosis is based on proper history taking and on physical examination.
 The appearance of the tongue herpes is very distinct so further tests are usually not required.

 In rare cases, the infection may be so severe that it infects other organs.
 If the infection has spread to other organs or is very severe, other laboratory tests may be conducted by the doctor.
 Some of these tests include the Tzanck smear, blood tests for antibody studies, and some complex lab tests that require a sample from the sores to identify the virus.